jpfleury/open-uri-context-menu/README.md

 ## Overview

 "Open URI Context Menu" is a plugin for gedit, the default GNOME text editor.
-This plugin adds two context menu items when you right-click on a URI present in the file content: open in the browser or open in gedit to view the source code.
+This plugin adds 3 context menu items when you right-click on a URI present in the file content:

+- open in the browser
+- open in gedit to view the source code
+- copy to the clipboard

 ![Context menu in gedit with URI options](https://raw.githubusercontent.com/jpfleury/open-uri-context-menu/master/assets/example-context-menu.png)